 The Imago pietatis: the Donatello’s icon of humanity in Florence

-In what I feel I can define as the “increasingly surprising” exhibition dedicated to Donatello in the Florentine museums of Palazzo Strozzi and the Bargello Museum – in which the human key feature of the subjects portrayed by the great artist is revealing itself to me as I go forward with the study that I am dedicating to it – the relief of the Imago pietatis (cat 9.1) present in the exhibition and coming from the Victoria and Albert Museum in London certainly deserves a particular mention.
+In what I feel I can define as the “increasingly surprising” exhibition dedicated to Donatello in Florence, at Palazzo Strozzi and the Bargello Museum – in which the human key feature of the subjects portrayed by the great artist is revealing itself to me as I go forward with the study that I am dedicating to it – the relief of the Imago pietatis (cat 9.1) present in the exhibition and coming from the Victoria and Albert Museum in London certainly deserves a particular mention.

 The plate in Donatello’s exhibition in Florence, conventionally dated to 1435, is of a remarkable power of forms and gestures, capable, as Aldo Galli writes in the catalogue of the exhibition, of sparking off «the most highly poetic ideas of fifteenth-century Italian art» , especially for the different versions of the theme that the Venetian painter Giovanni Bellini will make of it, such as the painting of the homonymous subject brought to Florence in the occasion (cat 9.3) and coming from the Correr Museum in Venice.

 Exposed just a few metres from each other, the marble and the painting show of the Christ’s body, albeit in a not very marked chiaroscuro, all its gravity: it is «propped up by dismayed angels» and expresses a new lexicon of physical pain as it was not seen before: the arm that falls towards the parapet in Giovanni’s painting, in Donatello is still behind the frame but still dramatised by the veins in shadow.